 It’s also possible to turn your own computer into a web host, but that requires some more setup, so I personally prefer to use a service that does it for me.

 - GitHub Pages lets you turn a GitHub repository into a webpage.
 I use GitHub pages to host Happy Coding!

-- Amazon S3 is a webhost that allows you to store files, including
+- Amazon S3 is a webhost that lets you store files, including

 .htmlfiles that can be used as webpages.
-This page has a guide on setting up hosting using Amazon S3; see the Example Walkthroughs at the bottom.
-Here is a quick start guide that walks you through creating a webpage using Amazon Route 53 and Amazon S3.
+Here is a guide on setting up website hosting using Amazon S3; see the Example Walkthroughs at the bottom.
+Here is a quick start guide on creating a webpage with Amazon Route 53 and Amazon S3.